What’s New With Alter Bridge’s Mark Tremonti: The Interview

 Well, Myles and I write everything for Alter Bridge.
-Usually, we’ll write parts and we’ll give them to one another like I’ll write a chorus, he’ll write a verse and I’ll write a riff, he’ll write a bridge and we’ll piece it together like puzzle pieces and then he’ll go and finish the lyrics I’ll write parts with melodies and I’ll have some filler lyrics and I’ll let him kind of suit the lyrics to the overall song.
+Usually, we’ll write parts, and we’ll give them to one another like I’ll write a chorus, he’ll write a verse, and I’ll write a riff, he’ll write a bridge, and we’ll piece it together like puzzle pieces, and then he’ll go and finish the lyrics I’ll write parts with melodies and I’ll have some filler songs and I’ll let him kind of suit the words to the overall song.

 Are you doing any guitar clinics while you are out on tour?

 Yes, I do one every day.
-Every show day I do one around 2:00 right before so I run up to sound-check at 4:00 I start at 2:00 and then it’s usually scheduled for an hour and I like to pretty much double it, so it’s a good time
+Every show day I do one around 2:00 right before so I run up to sound-check at 4:00 I start at 2:00 and then it’s usually scheduled for an hour and I like to double it, so it’s a real time roughly

 Who are some of the guitarists that you listen to these days?
 I know you’re a big Joe Bonamassa fan, I’ve read that.